Rykestrasse Synagogue

-Rykestrasse Synagogue, Germany's largest synagogue, is located in the Prenzlauer Berg neighbourhood in the Pankow borough of Berlin. built the synagogue in 1903/1904.
-It was inaugurated on 4 September 1904, in time for the holidays of and around Rosh Hashanah.
+The Rykestrasse Synagogue (Synagoge Rykestraße) is a Conservative Jewish congregation and synagogue, located in the Prenzlauer Berg neighbourhood in the Pankow borough of Berlin, Germany.

+Germany's largest synagogue, designed by Johann Hoeniger in the Romanesque Revival style, the synagogue was completed in 1904 and inaugurated on 4 September 1904, in time for Rosh Hashanah.
 The synagogue stands off the street alignment and is reached by a thoroughfare in the pertaining front building.